cypress-io/cypress/cypress/v1.0/documentation/1-Commands/40-server.md

 // Application Code

 $(function(){
-  // sent back activities.json response fixture
   $.get("/activities")

-  // normally this would be sent back 404
+  // this will be sent back 404 since it
-  // since it does not match any of the
+  // does not match any of the cy.routes
-  // cy.routes - but by setting force404 to false,
-  // it will not be stubbed and will hit your
-  // server like normal
   $.getJSON("/users.json")
 })
 ```